SchizoDuckie/DuckieTV/HACKING.md

 #Want to help on DuckieTV ?
-Feel free to send pull requests!
+###Feel free to send pull requests!

-DuckieTV is built with Angular.js an Bootstrap.css
+DuckieTV is built with Angular.js and Bootstrap.css
 On top of that, the following libraries (and their dependencies) are used (these are placed in the js/vendor folder):

 - CreateReadUpdateDelete.js (Javascript Sqlite ORM) https://github.com/SchizoDuckie/CreateReadUpdateDelete.js/